 Photography 2 Next meeting at Community Room, Tod Fire Station, Stansfield Rd.
 Subject: images altered in some way by “picasa.”
 NO NEW INFORMATION

-The next meeting will be on Friday, 11th May, with poems on the theme of ‘discovery’.
+Next month our meeting will be on 13th July with poems on the theme of ‘energy’.

 See contact details and information about the group — Please phone for details.